-For consolidation purposes, profit and loss and each component of other comprehensive income ("OCI") are attributed to the equity holders of the Group's parent Company and to the noncontrolling interests, even if this results in the non-controlling interests having a deficit balance.
+For consolidation purposes, profit and loss and each component of other comprehensive income ("OCI") are attributed to the equity holders of the Group's parent Company and to the non-controlling interests, even if this results in the non-controlling interests having a deficit balance.
 All assets and liabilities, income, expenses and cash flows relating to transactions between members of the Group are fully eliminated.
 When necessary, adjustments are made to the financial statement of Subsidiaries to bring their accounting policies into line with the Group's accounting policies.

 The subsequent acquisition of the non-controlling interest is directly recorded in the consolidated statement of changes in equity; the difference between the paid amount and the acquired net assets is registered as an equity transaction.
-Therefore, the Group reports no additional goodwill after the purchase of the non-controlling interest and recognizes no profit or loss for the sale of the non-controlling interest.